False Bay garden and water in May

 Cape Town Gardening 101.
 Plant in autumn rain.
 Your plants settle in during winter.
 We survive next summer.

 Toos van den Berg is closing her nursery.
 My first choice for indigenous trees and shrubs!
 New branches will open.
 Metal owl perches in the Karoo Koppie olive tree.
 Pappea capensis red berries for birds (between Halleria and Diospyros) in Rose Courtyard.
 Euryops tall shrub in Summer Gold.
 In Cornish Stripe Felicia in two blue pots for Wildflower Wednesday, and Buddleja glomerata lime grey leaves to replace Prunus nigra.
 Psychotria capensis to hide newest rain tank.
-Waiting for trellis at second rain tank is Dipogon.
+Waiting for trellis at first rain tank is Dipogon.

 I waited patiently till the weather cooperated to visit Fynbos LIFE (Lowland Indigenous Flora Education) nursery.
 I will return.
 In Spring Promise Eriocephalus racemosus wild rosemary, white flowers July-Aug, sun (perhaps better for the grey corner anchors than Dusty Miller which needs hacking back and fresh cuttings).
 Eragrostis curvula x 3 weeping love grass, curly leaves, under our bedroom window in Summer Gold.
 Psoralea repens x 3 groundcover between paving slabs.
 Salvia africana-caerula slow growing between Strelitzia nicolai and the lemon tree.
 Helichrysum cymosum x4 grey leaves 'groundcover' under lemon tree, yellow flowers.
 Ficinia lateralis (lots of water) waiting to go next to the frog.